 1 8 9 3 – 1 9 8 0

-Marshal Josip Broz Tito, founding father of modern Yugoslavia, died aged 87 on 4 May 1980.
+Marshal Josip Broz Tito, the founding father of modern Yugoslavia, died aged 87 on 4 May 1980.

 In 1948, however, Tito had separated Yugoslavia from the Soviet Union’s Eastern Bloc of Communist nations, and in the 1950s had become a leader of the group in the United Nations that was not aligned with either of the Cold War foes: the United States and the USSR.

-With the death of Marshal Tito, old regional hostilities resurfaced, leading to the break-up of Yugoslavia a decade later as the republics of Slovenia, Macedonia, Croatia, and Bosnia-Herzogovina declared independence, and ethnic and religious groups began to fight each other for territory.
+With the death of Marshal Tito, old regional hostilities resurfaced, leading to the break-up of Yugoslavia a decade later as the republics of Slovenia, Macedonia, Croatia, and Bosnia-Herzegovina declared independence and ethnic and religious groups began to fight each other for territory.